 There are a number of causes and risks of deep vein thrombosis.
 We’ve listed the myths we most often hear from our patients, along with the facts that may change your perception of DVT:

 Myth #1: I have never heard of DVT so they can’t be that serious.

-Fact #1: DVT is serious, complications kill more people each year than breast cancer, motor vehicle accidents, and HIV combined.
+Fact: DVT is serious, and can be fatal.
+More than 2 million Americans are found to have a DVT every year, and complications kill more people yearly than breast cancer, motor vehicle accidents, and HIV combined.

 Myth #2: The chances of me getting a DVT are pretty low.

 Fact: There are several factors that can impact your chances of getting a DVT.
 It can strike anyone!
 People are at a higher risk after surgery, cancer or lung disease, taking birth control pills, or if they have a family history of DVT or bleeding problems.